matrixesports/evm-contracts/README.md

 ---

 1. `yarn all`
-2. setup env variables based on `.sampleenv` file
+2. create .env file based on `.sampleenv`

 ## Things to be careful of